Route type: For many along the shore of Ullswater. Two steep sections may prove difficult for solo wheelchair users. OS Explorer Map OL7

 Facilities: Public toilets, pubs and cafés in Pooley Bridge

-Getting there: Bus: Stagecoach 108 and 508 from Penrith to Pooley Bridge runs throughout the year, with the 508 running on Sundays or Bank Holidays.
+Getting there: Bus: Stagecoach 508 from Penrith - Pooley Bridge - Patterdale runs throughout the year.
+In summer the bus continues over Kirkstone Pass to Windermere.

 Car: from Penrith take the A592 to Pooley Bridge

 This is a 0.9 km linear route along the shore of Ullswater, providing superb views along the northern reaches of the lake.